mtumilowicz/scala213-functional-programming-collections-workshop/README.md

         * match is an expression in Scala (i.e., it always results in a value)
         * Scala’s alternative expressions never "fall through" into the next case
         * if none of the patterns match, an exception named `MatchError` is thrown
-* lets you select using arbitrary patterns

 ## case classes
-* twin constructs: case classes and pattern matching
-* case classes are Scala’s way to allow pattern matching on objects without requiring a large amount of boilerplate
-* case modifier
+* example
     ```
     abstract class Animal
     case class Cat(parameters list) extends Animal
     case class Dog() extends Animal
     ```
-    * classes with such a modifier are called case classes
+* classes with case modifier a modifier are called case classes
-    * using the modifier makes the Scala compiler add some syntactic conveniences to your class
+* Scala compiler adds some syntactic conveniences to your class
     * adds a factory method with the name of the class
     * construct an object: `Cat("x")` vs `new Cat("x")`
     * all arguments in the parameter list get a val prefix, so they are maintained as fields
     * implementations of methods toString, hashCode and equals
     * copy method for making modified copies
         * The method works by using named and default parameters
         * You specify the changes you’d like to make by using named parameters.
 For any parameter you don’t specify, the value from the old object is used
 * the biggest advantage of case classes is that they support pattern matching
+    * twin constructs: case classes and pattern matching
+* case classes are Scala’s way to allow pattern matching without a boilerplate

 ## sealed classes
+* cannot have any new subclasses added except the ones in the same file
+* if you match against case classes that inherit from a sealed class, the compiler will flag missing combinations of patterns with a warning message
 * Scala compiler help in detecting missing combinations of patterns in a match expression
     * compiler needs to be able to tell which are the possible cases
     * in general, this is impossible because new case classes can be defined at any time and in arbitrary compilation units
-* alternative is to make the superclass of your case classes sealed
-    * sealed class cannot have any new subclasses added except the ones in the same file
-* if you match against case classes that inherit from a sealed class, the compiler will flag missing combinations of patterns with a warning message

-# basics
-## class
+## non-strictness
-* public is default access level
-* defined a ChecksumAccumulator class and gave it a var field named sum : class ChecksumAccumulator {
-    private var sum = 0
+* non-strict function - function may choose not to evaluate its arguments
+    * formal definition
+        * we say that the expression doesn’t terminate or that it evaluates to bottom if the evaluation of an expression runs forever or throws an error instead of returning a definite value
+        * function f is strict if the expression f(x) evaluates to bottom for all x that evaluate to bottom
+* example
+    * boolean functions && and || are non-strict
+* if you invoke `standard_method(sys.error("failure"))` you’ll get an exception - `sys.error("failure")`
+will be evaluated before entering the body of the method
+* example
+    ```
+    def f(x: => Int): Unit = {
+        println(x + 1) // target type, better than trick with supplier
     }

-* in the absence of any explicit return statement - method returns the last computed value
-* `class MyClass(index: Int, name: String)`
-    * compiler will produce a class
-        * two private instance variables
-        * two args constructor
-* `class MyClass(val index: Int, val name: String)`
-    * readonly fields with getters
-    * `println(p.firstName + " " + p.lastName)`
-* main/primary constructor is defined when you define your class
+    f(1) // prints 2
     ```
-    class Person(var firstName: String, var lastName: String) {

-        println("the constructor begins")

-        // some methods
-        def printHome(): Unit = println(s"HOME = $HOME")
+* arguments we’d like to pass unevaluated have an arrow `=>` immediately before their type
+    * we don’t need to do anything special to evaluate an argument annotated with `=>`
+    * just reference the identifier as usual
+    * we don't need to do anything special to call this function
+    * just use the normal function call syntax
+        * Scala takes care of wrapping the expression in a thunk for us
+* Scala won’t (by default) cache the result of evaluating an argument
+* we say that a non-strict function in Scala takes its arguments by name rather than by value

+## lazy evaluation
+* example
+    ```
-        def printFullName(): Unit = println(this)
+    def f(x: => Int): Unit = {

-        // A secondary constructor.
-          def this(firstName: String) {
-            this(firstName, "", 0);
+      println("evaluating f")
+      println(x + 1)
     }

-        printHome()
-        printFullName()
-        println("you've reached the end of the constructor")
+    lazy val x = {
+      println("evaluating x")
+      1
     }

+    f(x) // evaluating f evaluating x 2
+    f(x) // evaluating f 2
     ```
-## singleton
-* classes in Scala cannot have static members
-* instead - singleton objects
-* singleton object with the same name as a class - it is called class’s companion object
-    * class is called the companion class of the singleton object
-* class and its companion object can access each other’s private members
-* for Java programmers - think of singleton objects as the home for static methods
-* A singleton object is more than a holder of static methods, however.
-It is a first-class object.
-You can think of a singleton object’s name, therefore, as a “name tag” attached to the object
-* One difference between classes and singleton objects is that singleton objects cannot take parameters, whereas classes can
-* have the same initialization semantics as Java statics
-* singleton object is initialized the first time some code accesses it
-## non-strictness
-* To say a function is non-strict just means that the function may choose not to evaluate its arguments
-* Boolean functions && and || are non-strict
-* if you invoke `standard_method(sys.error("failure"))` you’ll get an exception - `sys.error("failure")`
-will be evaluated before entering the body of the method
-* The arguments we’d like to pass unevaluated have an arrow => immediately before their type.
-In the body of the function, we don’t need to do anything special to evalu- ate an argument annotated with => .
-We just reference the identifier as usual
-  * Nor do
-    we have to do anything special to call this function.
-We just use the normal function call syntax, and Scala takes care of wrapping the expression in a thunk for us
-* Scala won’t (by default) cache the result of evaluating an argument
-## lazy evaluation
+* lazy val
-* Adding the lazy keyword to a val declaration will cause Scala to delay evaluation of the right-hand side of that lazy val declaration until it’s first referenced.
-It will also cache the result so that subsequent references to it don’t trigger repeated evaluation
+    * delay evaluation of the right-hand side until it’s first referenced
-* Formal definition of strictness
-  * If the evaluation of an expression runs forever or throws an error instead of returning a definite value, we say that the expression doesn’t terminate, or that it evaluates to bottom.
-A function f is strict if the expression f(x) evaluates to bottom for all x that evaluate to bottom.
-* As a final bit of terminology, we say that a non-strict function in Scala takes its argu- ments by name rather than by value
+    * cache the result
 * lazy val initialization scheme uses double-checked locking to initialize the lazy val only once

 # list